kapitsa2811/PatternRecognition_TeamTasks/README.md

 is 0.9716.

 ### Conclusion
 MLPs are much faster than SVMs.
-Running the whole script can be done in less than an hour although many more MLPs are trained than in Exercise 2a.
-Regarding accuracy is MLP slightly better than SVM.
+Running the whole script can be done in about half an hour although many more MLPs are trained than in Exercise 2a.
+Regarding accuracy is MLP in the same range as SVM.
 Increasing the number of neurons doesn't increase the running time notably, but increasing the learning rate does slightly.